TS H552U - DVD Recorder SAMSUNG - Free user manual and instructions

 - Block any outside attempt to access the host PC during a writing session.

-An error may occur if another user accesses the printer connected to his/her the system via the network during a writing session.
+An error may occur if another user accesses the printer connected to the system via the network during a writing session.

-- Inserting an auto - run-enabled CD in to another drive connected to the same system during a writing/erasing session may cause an error.
+- Inserting an auto-run-enabled CD into another drive connected to the same system during a writing/erasing session may cause an error.

 - It is recommended that you use the image file format when you write a large number of small-sized files.